Çaykara: Tourism

 In recent years the valley has become a major tourist attraction.
 During the summer months Lake Uzungöl attracts thousands of tourists on a daily basis.
 Especially in the vicinity of the lake dozens of small and medium-sized hotels have been built - often without a permit - leading to conflict with authorities.
 In 2019 the eclectic Uzungöl Dursun Ali İnan Museum was opened just east of the lake, showcasing objects relating to the history, culture, nature and geography of the district, as well as a large collection of tree root and trunk art.
 According to some researchers the state has used tourism as an instrument to subvert local culture through the 'festivalisation' of the celebrations related to the agricultural calendar and the transhumance landscapes.

 Villages

 Within Çaykara district there are about 30 villages which are more or less permanently settled.
 These villages are listed north to south, with their Turkish and Greek names.
 In most cases these villages also have or share a distinct logging settlement, a lower communal pasture (called a 'kom' in Romeyka, 'mezire' in Turkish), and a hamlet on the high summer pasture ('parharia' or 'megalo kampos' in Romeyka, 'yayla' in Turkish).
 These smaller seasonally occupied places are not listed here.

+Geography

+Uzungöl and Lake Aygır are some of the lakes in Çaykara district.